phidang0810/bizzi_app/README.md

 Stored in .env

 ## Log in using Facebook
-To log in facebook in localhost you need change to change FB_ID(frontent/.env) to our application id
+To log in facebook in localhost you need to change FB_ID(frontent/.env) to our application id

 ## Log in with email and password
-Use user@gmail.com / 123456 for default database in env.example
+Use user@gmail.com / 123456 for default database in env.example .
-If you use your database, you need run register user in GraphQL.
+If you use your database, you need to run register mutation in GraphQL.
 We don't have register page now.
 Sorry for the inconvenience